 We use cameras Canon EOS R and Nikon D750.
 So, in the case of Canon, we recommend EF 16-35mm f/4L IS USM or EF 16-35mm f/2.8L or cheaper 17-40mm f/4L EF Ultra Wide Angle.
 In Nikon system, it’s good to have Nikon AF-S NIKKOR 14-24mm f/2.8G ED or Nikon AF-S FX NIKKOR 16-35mm f/4G ED VR.

-The trick is that you need to use longer exposure to make water stood still and look beautiful in the picture (please compare photographs from this article).
-To get this effect, it’s best to use your Tv, S, or M mode (time pre-selection mode or full manual mode).
-In this mode, you will be able to set your shutter speed to 1/8s-2s.
-To find proper exposure settings, you will have to take a couple of pictures and observe the desired effect, then adjust your settings accordingly.
+The trick is to use a longer exposure to make the water stand still and look beautiful in the picture (please compare photographs from this article).
+It’s best to use your Tv, S, or M mode (time pre-selection mode or full manual mode) to get this effect.
+In this mode, you can set your shutter speed to 1/8s-2s.
+To find proper exposure settings, you must take a couple of pictures, observe the desired effect, and adjust your settings accordingly.

 Use Polarize Filter

 Use the polarizer filter to reduce reflections on the water and other surfaces.
-Some filter may warm up your scene a little bit.
-It will help to produce that silky water effect.
-So, we recommend Circular polarizing filter, ND grad filters (minimum Lee soft edge 0.9, Lee reverse ND grad and a holder) and full ND (Lee Big Stopper or Little Stopper).
+Some filters may warm up your scene a little bit.
+So, it will help to produce that silky water effect.
+So, we recommend Circular polarizing filter, ND grad filters (minimum Lee soft edge 0.9, Lee reverse ND grad and a holder), and full ND (Lee Big Stopper or Little Stopper).

 Cover Your Camera and Lenses Against Getting Wet

 Another important consideration is to keep your camera equipment dry.
-There is a common situation in water photography that your gear is getting wet.
-You can be prepared for such a situation by buying a waterproof camera or just so-called rain cover or raincoat to protect your camera and lens.
+In water photography, there is a common situation that your gear is getting wet.
+You can be prepared for such a situation by buying a waterproof camera or just a so-called rain cover or raincoat to protect your camera and lens.
 Use a dry bag to protect your gear.

-Take your time, try vertical and horizontal frames.
+So, take your time.
+Try vertical and horizontal frames.
 Even during a 2 or 3 hours hike, you have plenty of opportunities to create great photos of The Narrows.
-Only show a sliver a sky or take photos without the sky.
-Don’t forget about the people.
+Only show a sliver of sky or take photos without the sky.
+Moreover, don’t forget about the people.
 It’s a great idea to have people in your frame.
 If you set up your tripod lower, you can find a different perspective, too.
 You can use HDR too.
 It might help to catch the full range of light.